Counter-Strike: Online series

 Counter-Strike Online is a free-to-play spin-off available in much of eastern Asia.
 It was developed by Nexon, with oversight from Valve.
 It uses a micropayment model that is managed by a custom version of the Steam back-end.
 Announced in 2012 and aimed at the Asian gaming market, a sequel titled Counter-Strike Online 2 was developed by Nexon on the Source game engine and released in 2013.

 Nexon

 In August 2014, Nexon announced Counter-Strike Nexon: Zombies, a free-to-play, zombie-themed spin-off, developed on the GoldSrc game engine.
 On September 23, 2014, an open beta was released on Steam.
 The game launched on October 7, 2014, featuring 50 maps and 20 game modes.
 The game features both player versus player modes such as team deathmatch, hostage rescue, and bomb defusal, alongside player versus environment modes such as cooperative campaign missions and base defending.
 Reception from critics was generally negative, with criticism aimed at the game's poor user interface, microtransactions, and dated graphics.
 On October 30, 2019, Counter-Strike Nexon: Zombies was renamed to Counter-Strike Nexon: Studio.
 On August 21, 2024, Counter-Strike Nexon: Studio was renamed to Counter-Strike Nexon.
+The game is set to be shut-down on September 30, 2026.